PMCC-BioinformaticsCore/janis-assistant/README.md

 1. Connect to an existing instance (well supported) - include the `--cromwell-url` argument with the port to allow Janis.runner to correctly connect to this instance.

-2. Run and manage it's own instance (very limited) - Currently not very well supported, the main problem is for reporting, janis will spin up a server instance of Cromwell, but can sometimes lose the Cromwell instance (The process id is logged on start, or you can find it with `pgrep java`).
+2. Run and manage it's own instance.
+When the task is started, the `process_id` of the started Cromwell instance is stored in the `taskdb`, when the task finishes execution, the process is manually stopped.
+You are able to disconnect from the task, but note that the Cromwell instance will be kept running until you `watch` the task again, it recognises that it has finished and then manually shuts it down.

 Both of these options provide reporting and progress tracking due to Cromwell's extensive metadata endpoint.
 The TaskID (6 hex characters) is included as a label on the workflow.
 You can disconnect from a job and reconnect with this TaskID through the command: